-Aeguus has a history of negative operating cash flow and may continue to experience negative operating cash flow.
+Aequus has a history of negative operating cash flow and may continue to experience negative operating cash flow.

-Aequus anticipates that it will continue to have negative operating cash flow until such time, if at all, it acquires additional commercial stage products, has profitable sales of its third party commercial products, Tacrolimus IR, VistitanTM and Evolve® or that profitable commercial production is achieved with AQS1303, AQS1304, Topiramate XR, Oxcarbazepine XR or Aequus' other internal product candidates.
+Aequus had negative operating cash flow for every financial reporting period since its inception on January 3, 2013.
+Aequus anticipates that it will continue to have negative operating cash flow until such time, if at all, it acquires additional commercial stage products, has profitable sales of its third party commercial products, Tacrolimus IR, Vistitan and Evolve or that profitable commercial production is achieved with, Topiramate XR, Oxcarbazepine XR or Aequus' other internal product candidates.
 To the extent that Aequus has negative operating cash flow in future periods, Aequus may need to allocate a portion of its cash reserves to fund such negative cash flow.
 Aequus may also be required to raise additional funds through the issuance of equity or debt securities.
 There can be no assurance that additional capital or other types of financing will be available when needed or that these financings will be on terms favourable to Aequus.